Things to do in Japan in March

 Top things to do

-As soon as the first flower petals arrive, the calendar brings an avalanche of sakura matsuri happening outdoors in the country’s green spaces.
-Parks offering excellent cherry blossom views have longer hours have longer hours, and their walking paths grow crowded with popular food and drink stands.
+As soon as the first cherry trees bloom, the calendar brings an avalanche of sakura matsuri held outdoors in the country’s green spaces.
+Parks offering excellent cherry blossom views have extended opening hours, and their walking paths grow crowded with popular food and drink stalls.

 The war between the photographers is also declared as people compete for the best angles, and setting up a camera 📷 on a tripod to take picture at night is often banned in the most crowded temples, especially in Kyoto.

-Apart from the lively atmosphere surrounding cherry blossom season, Japan in March has several celebrations, both traditional and commercial
+Apart from the lively atmosphere surrounding cherry blossom season, Japan in March has several celebrations, be they traditional or commercial.

 Below is a list of Japanese seasonal attractions and events in March: